soxoj/counter-osint-guide-en/pages/breaches.md

-# Database leaks and background check
+# Database leaks and "probiv" (illegal background checks)

 *There will be a chapter about the specifics of Russia and the CIS countries regarding the leakage of all possible data and the possibility of buying any data through insiders.*